 None of this is a diagnoses.
 I am not a doctor and I always encourage and advise you to approach your own health in the way that best serves you.
 This has been an important part of my own physical healing and treatment for my health and I share it as an invitation to get curious and stay open if a conventional (or otherwise) approach is not getting you results.

 I myself still use both, however I always err on the side of looking to emotions and energetics when dealing with the root cause of my health imbalances, rather then filling myself up with medication, or spending loads of money trying to get rid of symptoms.
-As mentioned in this article, I have ventured down many conventional paths and have seldom had great outcomes.
 I will always respect and use a conventional approach when necessary, and I do use vitamin therapy at the prescription of an integrative doctor to re-balance my biochemistry!